keploy/community-blog/cmaw3aebz001909jshr28cnpb.md

 ---

-We have all seen the frenzy of Devin AI—teams racing to spin up models, orchestrate data flows, and automate every possible touchpoint.
+We have all seen the frenzy of Devin AI teams racing to spin up models, orchestrate data flows, and automate every possible touchpoint.
 But beyond the hype, two architectural patterns quietly power next-generation pipelines: **Model Context Protocol (MCP)** and **Agent-to-Agent (A2A)**.

 Below is the roadmap for our deep dive into MCP (Model Context Protocol) and A2A (Agent-to-Agent):